arunasurya/bisqtransifex/bisqtransifexproject.md

 - Create [monthly reports](https://github.com/bisq-network/roles/issues/20).
 - Host [monthly translator calls](translatorcalls.md).
+- Keep track of monthly expenses for the project (based on compensation requests).
 - Accept new translators, assign translators as reviewers and coordinators on Transifex.
 - Update translations for all core languages in the [new client release](https://github.com/bisq-network/bisq/milestones).
   - Inform translators of the planned update, ideally a week before it happens.
 - Provide clear documentation to help translators do their work effectively and keep it updated.
-- Review statistics (YouTube, etc) to evaluate the level of activity in a language.
+- Review statistics (YouTube, etc) to evaluate user activity in that language.
-- Moderate three major communication channels: #transifex keybase channel, announcements in Transifex, Bisq forum.
+- Moderate three major communication channels: #transifex Keybase channel, announcements in Transifex, Bisq forum.
-- Keep general information in *Setting* on Transifex up-to-date (for all Transifex projects).
+- Keep general information in *Setting* on Transifex updated (for all Transifex projects).
-- Keep track of issues on Transifex and coordinate the process of addressing these issues in [this query](https://docs.google.com/spreadsheets/d/1P4JMLrcRtSWkxfh9jG7AXkfdgdkEYwgttGgly-ercXc/edit#gid=0).
+- Keep track of issues on Transifex and in [the query](https://docs.google.com/spreadsheets/d/1P4JMLrcRtSWkxfh9jG7AXkfdgdkEYwgttGgly-ercXc/edit#gid=0) and ensure that they have been addressed.
-- Establish and coordinate active language teams, and ensure that the team structure is updated on Transifex.
+- Establish and coordinate active language teams, ensure that the team structure is updated on Transifex.
-- Assist contributors in deciding whether to add a new language to the core group.
 - Oversee the creation of a comprehensive glossary that is consistent across all core languages, and a style guide that can set standards for all translations.

 ## Communication